approov/shipfast-api-protection/README.md

-Looking at the decompiled code, we see there are multiple variables involved in computing the secret, but the result ends up being a parameter to the "SecretKeySpec" object constructor.
+Looking at the decompiled code, we see there are multiple variables involved in computing the secret, but the result still ends up being a single parameter to the "SecretKeySpec" object constructor.
 In order to break this, we need to run the app and find out what that first parameter is.

 As an attacker, we have a number of options available to us.
 We can repackage the original signed APK and enable debugging of